-Accuracy: Therapists are sworn to secrecy by their profession and are obligated to maintain strict confidentiality at all times.
-Whatever conversations or experiences you’ve shared with your therapist will never be shared with anyone without your permission.
+Accuracy: Counselors are sworn to secrecy by their counseling profession and are obligated to maintain strict confidentiality at all times.
+Whatever conversations or experiences you’ve shared with your counselor will never be shared with anyone without your permission.
 However, there are always certain exceptions to the rule, especially when imminent danger or threat is looming.
-Usually, before the session begins, your therapist will inform you about the terms and conditions of your relationship.
+Usually, before the counseling session begins, your counselor will inform you about the terms and conditions of your counseling relationship.

 Fallacy #3: Therapists Often Form Romantic Relationships With Their Patients

 Vulnerability and dependency of a person who is always seeking the help of most therapists or just one good therapist are somehow like media portrayals with a written plot device for the two characters involved.
 Sometimes, it gives this bad impression due to their not accurate portrayal that real-life therapists can be predatory and will take advantage of their client’s concerns and incompetent skills to resolve substance abuse, attempted suicide tendencies, and other own problems.

 Accuracy: “The foundation of therapy is based on the relationship you build with your therapist.
 When seeking someone out it’s important you feel comfortable with them.” says Elana Schechtman-Gil LMFT, But ethically, having sexual contact or forming relationships with people who seek professional advice is inadmissible.
 Dual relationships created between the patient and therapist is harmful and can be ineffective to the overall treatment.

-Always remember that the majority of whatever you see on television or in movies about counseling is mostly counterfactual.
+Always remember that the majority of whatever you see on television or in movies about therapy is mostly superficial.
 Real-life therapists are bound by their profession to practice within the scope of their responsibility.
 Web therapy and mental health professionals’ expectations and goals are first laid out before the therapeutic process begins to create a trusting and efficient relationship between the patient and the therapist.